DenJens/Hangfire.Documentation/background-processing/tracking-progress.rst

 When can we say that this job is incomplete?
 When the ``HighlightedCode`` property value *is null*.
 When can we say it was completed?
 When the specified property *has value* – this example is simple enough.

-So, when we are rendering the code snippet that is not highlighted yet, we need to render a JavaScript that makes ajax calls with some interval to some controller action that returns the job status (completed or not) until the job was finished.
+So, when we are rendering the code snippet that is not highlighted yet, we need to render a JavaScript that makes ajax calls with some interval to some controller action that returns the job status (completed or not) until the job has finished.

 .. code-block:: c#